Brownspotted grouper: Distribution

 The brownspotted grouper has an Indo-Pacific range which extends from the Red Sea and the eastern coast of Africa, as far south as KwaZulu-Natal in South Africa, to the Western Pacific Ocean where it extends north to southern Japan south to New Caledonia and east to American Samoa and Fiji.
 There are gaps in this distribution and there are no confirmed records from the Comoros, the continental shelf between Oman and Cambodia, the East Indies, Taiwan and mainland Australia.
 The claims of this species from the Persian Gulf are considered to be misidentifications of Epinephelus polylepis.
 In Australia this species is found only around offshore reefs off north western Australia in Western Australia and the Northern Territory.
-A single specimen was reported in 2015 in the Mediterranean Sea off Israel.

 Habitat and biology

 The brownspotted grouper occurs over a wide range of habitats such as seagrass beds and outer reef slopes, as well as over mud bottoms.
 It is a solitary species which is a predator on small fishes and crustaceans, mainly stomatopods and crabs.
 This species is a protogynous hermaphrodite and the change in sex from female to male takes place between 35-45 cm, although not all of the females undergo this change.
 The adults form spawning aggregations.